 - 10.4 Wells Harbour is home to the Port of Wells and the Harbour Commissioners.
 It is located behind the sand bar, amongst the salt marshes.
 In Tudor times, the Port of Wells was one of England's major harbours and a thriving, busy centre for shipping and maritime industry in the nineteenth and early twentieth centuries.
 Many of the large buildings, merchants' houses and tiny yards still in use date back 200 years or more and its stone quay was substantially rebuilt in 1845. - 10.5 Commercial shipping in Wells suffered with the advent of the railway in 1857 but the harbour continued to be busy up to the first World War.
 It experienced a revival in the 1970s and 1980s with ships of up to 300 tons regularly unloading on the quay.
 Commercial carrying ended only in the late 1990s with cargoes of grain brought from Europe by the Dutch sailing ketch Albatros.
-In recent years the harbour has been used as a base for vessels servicing and constructing the offshore wind farms.

-- 10.6 The town retains a vibrant fishing fleet, including eleven crabbers and three commercial angling vessels working out of Wells Harbour.
+In recent years the harbour has been used as a base for vessels servicing and constructing the offshore wind farms. - 10.6 The town retains a vibrant fishing fleet, including eleven crabbers and three commercial angling vessels working out of Wells Harbour.
 In winter, when the crabs and lobsters hibernate, a small number of the crabbers fish for whelks.
 Musseling in and around the harbour is also on the increase.
 Catches are sold locally in hotels and restaurants or processed locally.
-Some of the crabs and lobsters are exported to Spain and Portugal after being sorted in the Wells Fishing Shed at the East End of the Quay. - 10.7 In addition, the harbour plays host to visiting commercial and fishing vessels from all over the UK and Europe and caters for a growing leisure trade.
+Some of the crabs and lobsters are exported to Spain and Portugal after being sorted in the Wells Fishing Shed at the East End of the Quay. - In addition, the harbour plays host to visiting commercial and fishing vessels 10.7 from all over the UK and Europe and caters for a growing leisure trade.
 It has an increasing number of locally owned (resident) boats and is now a popular destination for visiting leisure craft too.
 The harbour is regularly used for sailing and other water-based leisure activities and the town has a thriving sailing club and a water ski club.
+Policy WNS16 addresses development proposals at the Harbour.
+It sets out a positive context within which proposals that reflect its role as a working port and a focus for employment and tourism related development can proceed.
+Development proposals should respond positively to the information in the Design Guidance and Codes about this important part of the Town.
+The policy anticipates that onshore facilities may be required in the Plan period to consolidate the Harbour's use by boats owned by both residents and visitors.
+This could include traditional uses found in harbours such as boat repairs, toilets and showers and fuelling facilities.
+Any planning applications for onshore facilities in Wells Harbour should be supported by a project-level Habitats Regulations Assessment.

-WNS18: Wells Harbour
+WNS16: Wells Harbour

-Development proposals that would preserve and enhance the character of Wells Harbour (as shown on figure 41) and its role as a working and functioning port will be encouraged.
-Support in principle is also given to proposals that would celebrate the maritime heritage of the town, the connections between the present town and its origins as a harbour and a port and underpin the role of the Harbour area as an important asset to the town.
+Development proposals that would preserve and enhance the character of Wells Harbour (as shown in figure 40) and its role as a working and functioning port will be supported.

+Appropriate and suitably-scaled development proposals that would celebrate the maritime heritage of the town, the connections between the present town and its origins as a harbour and a port, and underpin the role of the Harbour area as an important asset to the town will be supported.

-Development proposals that would recognise the benefits to the town's employment and tourism provided by the harbour and would result in improvements to onshore facilities that benefit both visiting boats and resident boats will be supported.
+Appropriate and suitably-scaled development proposals that respond positively to the employment and tourism facilities provided by the Harbour and would result in improvements to onshore facilities that benefit both visiting boats and resident boats will be supported.